KiHa 100 series: KiHa 100-0

+The KiHa 100-0 series comprises 56 single-car units built between 1989 and 1991.
+The units are 16.5 m long and have plug doors.

 The first four pre-production cars were delivered from Niigata Tekkō (now Niigata Transys) to Ichinoseki Depot in January and February 1990.
 Cars KiHa 100-1 and -3 were equipped with one Cummins DMF14HZ 330 hp engine per car, while cars KiHa 100-2 and -4 were each equipped with one Komatsu DMF11HZ 330 hp engine.
 The four pre-production cars were initially delivered with black front ends, but these were subsequently repainted white and green to match the later production series cars.

 Four production-series cars were then delivered from Fuji Heavy Industries in March 1991.
 These were each equipped with one Komatsu DMF11HZ 330 hp engine.
 Differences from the four pre-production series cars included abandoning of the three pairs of tip-up seats near the doorways, and elimination of the dummy exterior window at the toilet position.

 38 2nd-batch cars were delivered from June to October 1991.
 Cars 9 to 29, built by Fuji Heavy Industries, were delivered to Morioka Depot, and cars 30 to 46, built by Niigata Tekkō, were delivered to Ichinoseki Depot.
 Cars 9 to 29 are each equipped with one Niigata Tekkō DMF13HZ 330 hp engine, and cars 30 to 46 are each equipped with one Komatsu DMF11HZ 330 hp engine.
 Differences from the earlier 1st-batch cars included solid front-end skirts instead of the earlier pipe-style skirts.